keepass-web/.github/profile/RATIONALE.md

 all systems allow third-party software installation.
 For another, the user interface differs between each KDBX-compatible application.
 Additionally, the implementations are of varying quality: lots of open issues, discontinued development, no installers or complex installation steps.
-Finally, are the applications, whether closed- or open-source, trust-worthy?
+Also, incompatibilities between differing KDBX reader/writer implementations may result in database errors or corruption.
+Finally, are the applications, whether closed- or open-source, trustworthy?

 Given these challenges, a browser-based KeePass application seems like the ideal interface for reading and writing a local KDBX file.
 Browsers are ubiquitous,